Resources

 Our Greatest Gift: A Meditation on Dying and Caring by Henri Nouwen

-BOOK: In this book of personal reflections, the author hopes to encourage those who are dying to die well and those who care for the dying to care well.
+REFLECTION: In this book of personal reflections, the author hopes to encourage those who are dying to die well and those who care for the dying to care well.

 Read More